Wednesday, 9 September 2020

 It has been 13 long years since The Good China, but thankfully Icecream Hands are back and it is like they've never been away.
 The 2019 Tour reunion for the 20th Anniversary of Sweeter Than The Radio has now been cemented by an album of new material.

 No Weapon But Love is a Pop Rock masterpiece.
 There's nothing about what they do that is Rocket Science.
-They just no what they are doing.
-The band has four part harmonies which means they could do Beach Boys harmonies all day, they choose to spread these vocals sparingly.
+They just know what they are doing.
+The band has four part harmonies which means they could do Beach Boys harmonies all day, however they choose to spread these vocals sparingly.

 All of the band can play, but the solos only add to the song not the ego.
 The arrangements are wonderful but tight, no kitchen sink, when a song is done it's done and those trademark killer riffs are all present and correct.